Northampton School for Boys

-Northampton School for Boys (NSB) is a secondary school in Northampton, England.
-It was founded as Northampton Town and County Grammar School in 1541 by Thomas Chipsey, Mayor of Northampton.
-Years 7 to 11 are boys-only, while Sixth Form classes are mixed.
+Northampton School for Boys (NSB) is an 11–18 boys secondary school in Northampton, England.
+It was founded as Northampton Grammar School in 1541 by Thomas Chipsey, Mayor of Northampton.
+Years 7 to 11 are boys-only, while sixth form classes are mixed.
 The school generally ranks among the best-performing in the county.

-Foundation and history
+History

+Establishment

+The school was founded in 1541 as the town's free boys grammar school on the site of the Lamb Inn on Bridge Street.
+Founded by mayor Thomas Chipsey, his fellow trustees included: